wp-plugins/ads-campaigns/readme.txt

 == Description ==

-> Create ads on Facebook and Google with the click of a button, directly from your Wordpress pages and posts!
+> Create ads on Facebook and Google!
+Directly from your Wordpress!
 Monitor and schedule your ads as you wish.

-> This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.
+This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.

-# How it works
+**How it works**

-1. Edit a page you'd like to promote
+1. Edit a page
-2. Click "Create ad" buttons in the side widget
+2. Click "Create ad" button
-3. Create your ad using the plugin interface
+3. Create your Ad
 4. View ad analytics

 **Why use Wishpond’s Online Ads plugin?**